Bobby Hull: WHA career

 Long unhappy with his poor salary despite being one of hockey's preeminent superstars, Hull responded to overtures from the upstart World Hockey Association's Winnipeg Jets in 1972 by jesting that he would jump to them for a million dollars, a sum then considered absurd.
-Gathering the other league owners together to contribute to the unprecedented amount on the grounds that inking such a major star gave instant credibility to the new rival league that was competing directly against the entrenched NHL, Jets owner Ben Hatskin agreed to the sum, and signed Hull as a player-coach for a contract worth $1.75 million over 10 years plus a $1 million signing bonus.
+Gathering the other league owners together to contribute to the unprecedented amount on the grounds that inking such a major star gave instant credibility to the new rival league that was competing directly against the entrenched NHL, Jets owner Ben Hatskin agreed to the sum, and signed Hull as a player-coach for a contract worth $1.75 million over 10 years plus a $1 million signing bonus, on June 27, 1972.
 Although his debut with Winnipeg was held up in litigation by the NHL, Hull instantly became the WHA's greatest star, winning the Gordie Howe Trophy as league MVP in that very first season despite being bugged by bone chips in his elbow that still saw him score 51 goals.
 He then won the MVP award again in the 1974–75 season.
 With Swedish linemates Anders Hedberg and Ulf Nilsson he formed one of the most formidable forward lines of the 1970s (known as "The Hot Line"), leading the Jets to two AVCO Cups during his time with the club.
-His best performance was during the 1974–75 season, when he scored 77 goals to set a new professional mark, while adding 65 assists for a total of 142 points, five behind the league leader, one of two times he finished second in the point-scoring race in the WHA; he set a then record for goals in a professional season at home in Winnipeg on April 6, 1975, in his 78th and last game played that season.
-In October of 1975, Hull sat out a game as a form of protest against hockey violence, stating, “Setting an example for kids should be hockey's main theme.
-Body‐checking and aggressiveness is part of hockey.
+His best performance was during the 1974–75 season, when he scored 77 goals to set a new professional mark, while adding 65 assists for a total of 142 points, five behind the league leader, one of two times he finished second in the point-scoring race in the WHA; he set a then record for goals in a professional season at home in Winnipeg on April 6, 1975, in his 78th and last game played that season; he did so off Russ Gillow of the San Diego Mariners.

+In October 1975, Hull sat out a game as a form of protest against hockey violence, stating, “Setting an example for kids should be hockey's main theme.
+Bodychecking and aggressiveness is part of hockey.
 So is the odd fight because of the tempo.
 But not the stuff that's going on.
 The intimidation.
 The stick‐swinging, flailing it like an ax.
 The high stick.
 The spear.
 That's not hockey.
 Intimidation isn't hockey.”
 In the five WHA seasons in which he played more than half the schedule, he was voted a First-Team All-Star thrice and a Second-Team All-Star twice, while tallying 50 goals and 100 points four times each.
 The Jets won the 1978 WHA playoffs with Hull delivering eight goals in the postseason run.
-In the Game 4 victory over the New England Whalers, Hull scored in the third period to make it 4–2 in the eventual 5–3 victory that meant Hull delivered the series-clinching goal.
+In the game four victory over the New England Whalers, Hull scored in the third period to make it 4–2 in the eventual 5–3 victory that meant Hull delivered the series-clinching goal.
 As it turned out, this was his last postseason goal in his career.
 Hull scored 43 goals in the WHA playoffs, the most in WHA postseason history.